LiliaFramework/Lilia/docs/docs/libraries/lia.data.md

 * default (any) – The default value to return if no data is found.

-* global (boolean) – If true, uses a global path; otherwise, includes folder and map.
+* global (boolean) – Legacy parameter currently ignored.

-* ignoreMap (boolean) – If true, ignores the map directory.
+* ignoreMap (boolean) – Legacy parameter currently ignored.

-* refresh (boolean) – If true, forces reading from file instead of cache.
+* refresh (boolean) – Unused legacy parameter kept for compatibility.

 **Realm:**